fenago/machine-learning/lab_guides/lab_4.md

 they buy or sell their stock.

 Let’s stop and think for a moment, how would we build a classifier for sentiment analysis?
-I invite you to put the book down for a couple of minutes, and think of how you would go about building this type of model.
+I invite you to put the course down for a couple of minutes, and think of how you would go about building this type of model.
 Here’s an idea, let’s look at the words in the sentence.
 For simplicity, let’s forget the structure of the sentence, and only think of the words in it.
 We’d imagine that if a sentence